rweichler/cylinder/README.md

 ## Why?

-Because I don't want to pay $2 for something that takes a few hours to make
+Because I don't want to pay $2 for something that takes a few hours to make (plz dont hit me)

 ## What works